waimea-hwstringer/300dtd-finance-website/docs/0-requirements.md

 ### Relevance to the System

 My website will have a very wide range of users, that may not have a whole lot in common.
-I should keep that users of the site must
+I should keep that users of the site must feel safe and not ostracized.

-Replace this text with an explanation of why the implication is relevant to this particular project.

 ### Impact / Considerations

 I will need to consider the diverse group of people using the site.
 People will have different beliefs, cultures and identities.
 I should use neutral terms and phrasings, and not include polarising language.
 When testing my site, I should ask if users feel offended by anything.
 This will guarantee that my site will be socially sensitive and modern.

 ## Accessibility